cr7917/HCGrid/README.md

 - *Authors:*

 ## Introduction
-The current edition provides changes made to the original HCGrid during the first phase of learning，which mainly changes the configuration files and adds deployment instructions（instr.md)
+The current edition provides changes made to the original HCGrid codes during the first phase of learning，which mainly changes the configuration files and adds deployment instructions（instr.md)

 ### Community Contribution and Advice